benkats14/Cyber-Security/README.md

 	anisble-playbook-metricbeat-playbook.yml (webservers)
 -Navigate to htpp://40.88.8.180:5601/app/kibana to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
+Answer the following questions to fill in the blanks:

-- Which file is the playbook?
+-Which file is the playbook?
 Where do you copy it?
---/etc/ansible/roles/filebeat-config.yml
+-/etc/ansible/roles/filebeat-config.yml

 - Which file do you update to make Ansible run the playbook on a specific machine?
 - /etc/ansible/hosts

  How do I specify which machine to install the ELK server on versus which to install Filebeat on?
 -you specify the group [webservers] or [elk] at the end of the ansible-playbook command